ZoDIAC: Zoneout Dropout Injection Attention Calculation: Conclusions

 \section{Conclusions}

-In this work, we proposed Zoneout Dropout Injection Attention Calculation (ZoDIAC), a novel attention module that is a successor of the self-attention module in the Transformer model.
-Self-attention is refined inside ZoDIAC and affected by the intensity injection of attention map generated from values and second linear projection of queries that can be considered as past queries.
-Inspired by how the intensities of past events cast an effect on decisions or actions in the current time, ZoDIAC improves the performance of the Transformer model, which relies on the self-attention module that exploits the intra-relationships in the input sequence.
-ZoDIAC improves this feature via refining the intra-relationships in the input sequence and injecting the intensities of the attention map generated from the input sequence and another projection of it that can be considered as the past form of the input sequence.
-We believe that ZoDIAC has opened the door to a new way of thinking about the self-attention module in the Transformer model and how it could potentially improve other models that utilize self-attention and we hope that other members of the research community will benefit from this work.
+In this work, we proposed Zoneout Dropout Injection Attention Calculation (ZoDIAC), a novel attention mechanism that is a successor of the self-attention mechanism in the Transformer model.
+ZoDIAC leverages intensity value injection of attention map generated from values and second linear projection of queries.
+ZoDIAC improves the self-attention mechanism via refining the intra-relationships in the input sequence and injecting the intensities of the attention map generated from the input sequence and another projection of it that can be considered as the secondary form of the input sequence.
+We believe that ZoDIAC has opened the door to a new way of thinking about the self-attention mechanism in the Transformer model and how it could potentially improve other models that utilize self-attention and we hope that other members of the research community will benefit from this work and follow this research path.